 How we select our Charity of the Year

 Our process to choose a charity of the year is internal, consequently we are unable to accept external applications from charities.
 Staff and partners are invited to complete a Charity of the Year Nomination Form which is submitted to our CSR Group.
 Following our charity criteria guidelines a list is drawn up internally and reviewed to provide a short-list.
 Short listed charities are contacted and invited to participate in a "mini fair", to present directly to the firm.
 This is followed by a firm wide vote, and the Charity with a majority of votes becomes our Charity of the Year.
 The selection process takes place during the autumn months and the charity year runs from 1 January to 31 December.

 We encourage everyone in the Firm to engage in fundraising and volunteering activities.

-We have chosen Carers Trust as our Charity of the Year for 2017
+We have chosen Place2Be as our Charity of the Year for 2018

 - Christopher Page, Senior Partner and Chair of the CSR Committee